 Behavioural scientists have identified attention scarcity as a driver of irrational behaviour — people can only focus on so many things at once, which means less pressing concerns can fall by the wayside.
 With simple reminders, which can take a variety of forms, we can combat this problem.
 However by paying attention to the content of the message you want to convey, you can create an even bigger impact than with a simple reminder alone.
 Using social norms and personalizing the message has proven to be very effective in motivating certain behaviours and behavioural changes.

-• Opower link-out for example uses the power of social comparison to encourage its customers to lower their energy use.
+- Opower for example uses the power of social comparison to encourage its customers to lower their energy use.
 Social norms are used by providing a personalized home energy report that shows the households’ use of energy compared to the 100 nearest houses of similar size.
 Opower also provides its customers with targeted recommendations to help them reduce their energy consumption.
 The method has been very successful at encouraging people to use less energy.

-• Social norms also help encourage people to pay their taxes on time link-out.
+- Social norms also help encourage people to pay their taxes on time .
 The UK government’s Behavioral Insights Team (BIT) started a trial in which they tested different content in tax reminder letters, to find the one that was most effective in making delinquent taxpayers pay their tax bills.
 Although all letters were effective, the message that was most impactful was: “Nine out of ten people in the UK pay their taxes on time.
 You are currently in the very small minority of people who have not paid us yet.”

 “Rewarding” desirable behaviour